-There are a number of significant benefits to being a CCAC-certified institution.
-Whether a private or government organization, small college, or large university, the CCAC program empowers all institutions to achieve high standards of animal ethics and care in science.
+There are several significant benefits to being a CCAC-certified institution.
+Whether a private or government organization, small college, or large university, the CCAC empowers all institutions to achieve high standards of ethical animal care and use in science.

 Holding CCAC certification qualifies institutions to receive funding from the following agencies:

-- Federal Tri-Agency funds: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC) have harmonized their requirements and necessitate that all academic institutions and their affiliates conducting research with animals be CCAC-certified in order to be eligible for funding grants
+- Federal Tri-Agency funds: the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council, and the Social Sciences and Humanities Research Council have harmonized their requirements and necessitate that all academic institutions and their affiliates conducting research with animals be CCAC-certified to be eligible for funding grants

-CCAC's program is a collaborative peer process, involving more than 2,000 volunteer experts across Canada and offering support and training on issues related to program structures, ACCs, facilities, equipment, the Three Rs, occupational health and safety, and crisis management.
+The CCAC's program is a collaborative peer process, involving more than 2,000 volunteer experts across Canada and offering support and training on issues related to program structures, animal care committees, facilities, equipment, the Three Rs, occupational health and safety, and crisis management.
 Earning and maintaining CCAC certification keeps an institution aware of, and engaged in, current best practices.

-CCAC's guidelines, policies and training opportunities are developed and revised in response to the current and emerging needs of institutional animal care committees (ACCs).
+The CCAC's guidelines, policies and training opportunities are developed and revised in response to the current and emerging needs of institutional animal care committees.
 Best practices tailored to institutions are shared during assessment visits, at workshops, during webinars, and in the Three Rs section of the CCAC website.
-The CCAC regularly and proactively communicates information, disseminates tools, and offers training opportunities that ACCs require to fulfill their mandate.
+The CCAC proactively communicates information, disseminates tools, and offers training opportunities that animal care committees require to fulfill their mandate.

-Holding a CCAC certificate allows for greater collaborative opportunities and partnerships, as many individuals, groups, or other institutions require private companies to be CCAC-certified in order to embark upon common projects.
-CCAC certification promotes harmonization of care within and between institutions and can be used as a way to gauge the quality of a particular program, and provide assurance to diverse stakeholders.
+Holding a CCAC certificate allows for greater collaborative opportunities and partnerships, as many individuals, groups, or other institutions require private companies to be CCAC-certified to embark upon common projects.
+CCAC certification promotes harmonization of care within and between institutions and can be used as a way to gauge the quality of a particular program, and provide assurance to all stakeholders.

-Students are concerned with animal ethics and care in science and look to their academic institution to maintain a well-respected animal-based science program, contributing to the strength of their school's academic and public standing.
+Students are concerned with ethical animal care and use in science and look to their academic institution to maintain a well-respected animal-based science program, contributing to the strength of their school's academic and public standing.

-The Canadian Veterinary Medical Association (CVMA) requires all animal health technology colleges to be CCAC-certified in order to receive official accreditation.
+The Canadian Veterinary Medical Association (CVMA) requires all animal health technology colleges to be CCAC-certified to receive official accreditation.